Alzheimer’s WA advocates, educates, supports and engages the 41,630 Western Australians living with all types of dementia.

 Our passion to improve the experience of those living with dementia is supported by our values of:

 - Purpose – We will be driven by purpose to improve the lives of people living with dementia through advocacy, education, partnerships and support a holistic person-centered approach.

 - Accountability – We will take ownership for what we do in the timelines required.
 We will learn from the past and hold ourselves and others to account.

 - Integrity – We will act with integrity at all times

 - Empathy – We value our relationships and will treat people with kindness and look after each other and create an environment that fosters dignity and privacy.

 - Respect – We will treat people with respect, dignity and recognize and respect individuality.

-- Quality – We will deliver quality services and strive for continued improvement and service excellence.
+- Quality and Safety – We will deliver quality services and strive for continued improvement and service excellence.